-It’s exactly what mobile device case manufacturer Case-Mate did.
+Before committing to a flash sale strategy, you can also run a test, which is exactly what mobile device case manufacturer Case-Mate did.
 In the span of just two weeks the company ran two mini-flash sales and compared the performances against non-flash sale KPIs:

-Results of the first flash sale include:
+Results of the first sale:

 - 51% increase in traffic